miliaresis/SVR.DEM/README.md

 * A win python program (https://winpython.github.io/) consiting of 3 modules **dmr_mg.py** and the 2 library MODULEs **dmr_data_headers**, & **dmr_myf.py**.
 * _2-d DEM optimization method presents an alternative to DEM comparison by elevation differences modeling.
 In it's general version (3.d, 4.d etc., etc.) is not limited to the comparison/evaluation of only 2 DEMs but can handle 3 DEMs, 4 DEMs at the same time, etc. etc._
 * A YouTube video is available at https://vimeo.com/253018987
-# Cluster centroids
+# Table 1: Cluster centroids
-(also see SVR.Clusters for min/max statistices and feature space visualization before you derive any conclusions)
+(also see SVR.Clusters https://github.com/miliaresis/SVR.CLUSTERS for min/max statistices and feature space visualization before you derive any conclusions)

 | Clusters  	| Mean 	|      	|       	| st.dev. 	|         	|         	| Occurrence 	|            	|
 |-----------	|------	|------	|-------	|---------	|---------	|---------	|------------	|------------	|